CISecurity/SecureSuiteResourceGuide/docs/remediation/RemediationGuide.md

-#### Remediation Kits ####
+#### Build Kits ####

-For Windows technologies, Remediation Kits take the form of Group Policy Objects (GPOs).
-The Remediation Kits are zip files that contain a GPO for each profile within the corresponding CIS Benchmark.
+For Windows technologies, Build Kits take the form of Group Policy Objects (GPOs).
+The Build Kits are zip files that contain a GPO for each profile within the corresponding CIS Benchmark.
 These GPOs are intended to be imported into the organization’s group policy management console and pushed out to machines in order to meet compliance with the CIS Benchmark.
 For additional information, please reference the Read Me document contained within each Remediation Kit.
 The Remediation Kits for UNIX and LINUX environments are basic shell scripts that can be run from the machine or through another organizationally-approved tool.

 These templates or scripts should be modified to align with your organization’s defined policies.
 Prior to applying a remediation kit to your test environment, you need to edit the GPO or shell script to only implement the recommendations that you decided to implement in your analysis of the Assessment Results.
 Editing of the windows Group Policy Objects or the Linux/Unix shell scripts should be done by a system administrator that is familiar with those technologies.
 The system administrator should work with the security policy creator to make sure that the templates match the recommendations the organization decided to implement.